kseistrup/trims/README.md

 files.
 In this case earlier service names are added as aliases.

-The result is written to standard output unless an output file is given explicitly, using the ‘-o’ / ‘--ouput' option.
+The result is written to standard output unless an output file is given explicitly, using the ‘-o’ / ‘--ouput’ option.

 It is safe to use the same filename for SERVICES and OUTPUT.